apchapcomputing/newsletter2paper/newsletter2paper/README.md

 - get XML content from RSS and store in Articles

-- transform XML to HTML content and store in AWS S3
+- transform XML to HTML content and store in object storage

 - style and format HTML content for newspaper and essay layouts

-- generate PDF from HTML content of Articles within Paper's frequency and in Paper's publications
+- generate PDF from HTML content of Articles within Issue's frequency and in Issue's publications

-- send PDF to Paper's email (or User's email, by default)
+- send PDF to Issue's email (or User's email, by default)

 ## Project Structure